-A gaggle of buddies, lots of them recently-certified divers, determined to take motion.
-Since July they’ve made a number of journeys to the river to gather particles and, in some instances, retrieve useful gadgets and return them to their house owners.
+A gaggle of associates, lots of them recently-certified divers, determined to take motion.
+Since July they’ve made a number of journeys to the river to gather particles and, in some instances, retrieve priceless gadgets and return them to their house owners.
 This local news article tells their complete story and can make you are feeling proud to be a diver.

 Supporting Native Communities